Consular Report of Birth Abroad

 Thursday, November 19, 2015 from 1:30-3pm,

 A child born outside the

 To report the birth of a child, personal appearance both of the American parent and the child is required in front of a U.S. Consular Officer.
 The parent reporting the birth of a child must complete an “Application for a Consular Report of Birth Abroad”, DS-2029.
-We recommend that you fill in an application for a social security number (SS-5) as well, which will be forwarded to the Social Security Administration.
-It is available at www.ssa.gov
+We recommend that you complete an application for a social security number (SS-5) as well, which will be processed by the Social Security Administration.

 The supporting documents listed below must be presented:

 2) Evidence of U.S. citizenship of the parent(s).
 A U.S. passport or U.S. birth certificate (must be presented with an identifying document) is acceptable.
 The non-US parent has to present passport/national identity card as well.